ironmanfpv/Fitness-Odometer-for-Monocle/README.md

 # Fitness Odometer
 Jogging is a good cardiovascular exercise that many engage in.
-How long have you ran, how far and at what speed ?
+What is the route that you have taken ?
+How far have you ran?
 This repo explores how to have the metrics on demand.

 This repository is for the tracking module proof of concept for HTML. 🔥